Skip to main content

 General Operations

-• Folder Information: You can edit general information about the shared folder, such as name, description, and others.
+• Folder Information: You can edit general information of the shared folder, such as name, description, and migration to another volume.

 • Search: Enter keywords to find the folder you need.

-• Refresh: Refresh the list of shared folders.
-If the interface does not immediately display the latest changes to shared folders (including creation, deletion, or occupancy), click the refresh button.
+• Refresh: Refresh the shared folder list.
+If the interface does not display the latest shared folder changes (including creation, deletion, or usage) in a timely manner, please click the refresh button.

 • Delete: Select the shared folder you want to delete and click the delete button.
-Encrypted shared folders that are mounted must be unmounted before deletion.
+Mounted encrypted shared folders must be unmounted before they can be deleted.

 Permissions

-You can flexibly set access permissions for users, user groups, and application users to the shared folder and its contents, as well as individual files and subfolders within the shared folder.
+You can flexibly set the access permissions for users, user groups, and application users to shared folders and their contents, as well as the access permissions for individual sub-files and subfolders within a shared folder.

 Setting Permissions

-You can set access permissions for the shared folder and its contents by checking or unchecking the permission checkboxes corresponding to users, user groups, and application users.
+You can set access permissions to shared folders by checking or unchecking the permission checkboxes corresponding to users, user groups, and application users.
 The permissions are explained as follows:

-• Deny: Users are explicitly denied access to the shared folder and cannot view or manipulate any content within the shared folder.
+• Deny: The user is explicitly denied access to the shared folder and cannot view or perform any operations on any content within the shared folder.

-• Read/Write: Users are granted full access, including the ability to browse files within the shared folder and modify, add, or delete them.
+• Read/Write: The user is granted full access, can browse files within the shared folder, and modify, add, delete, and perform other operations on these files.

-• Custom: Users or user groups can customize access permissions for the shared folder as well as for individual files and subfolders.
+• Custom: Users or user groups can customize access permissions for shared folders as well as individual files and subfolders.

 Note

-1. The super administrator is granted the highest permission by default, and file owners are granted full control by default.
+1. The super administrator is granted the highest permissions by default, and the file owner is granted full control permissions by default.

-2. When user permissions conflict with their user group's permissions, the priority order is: Deny > Read/Write > Read-Only.
+2. When a user's permissions conflict with the permissions of their user group, the permission priority is: Deny > Read/Write > Read-Only.

-3. Before TOS version 6.0, application users were media users by default.
-If you've installed applications such as Aria2, Emby Server, Plex Media Server, Transmission, etc., and wish to grant them access to specific shared folders, you need to pre-configure the appropriate access permissions for these applications.
+3. If you have installed applications such as Aria2, Emby Server, Plex Media Server, Transmission, etc., and want them to access specific shared folders, you need to grant these applications the corresponding access permissions in advance.

-Users or user groups can finely control access permissions to shared folders and their subfolders and subfiles through custom Windows ACL (Access Control List) permissions.
+Users or user groups can finely control access permissions to shared folders and their subfolders and subfiles by customizing Windows ACL (Access Control List) permissions.

 ACL (Access Control List) Permissions

-The following are the classifications of custom Windows ACL (Access Control List) permissions: Management Permissions
+The following are the custom Windows ACL (Access Control List) permission categories:

-1. Change Permissions: Allows or denies users to change the permissions of a file or folder.
+1. Change Permissions: Allows or denies a user to change the permissions of a file or folder.

-2. Take Ownership: Allows or denies users to acquire ownership of a file or folder.
+2. Take Ownership: Allows or denies a user to take ownership of a file or folder.

 Read Permissions

-1. Traverse Folder/Execute File: For folders, allows or denies users to move through the folder to access other files or folders, even if they do not have access permissions for the folder.
-For files, allows or denies users to run program files.
+1. Traverse Folder / Execute File: For folders, allows or denies a user to move through a folder to reach other files or folders, even if the user does not have permissions for the folder.
+For files, allows or denies a user to run a program file.

-2. List Folder/Read Data: Lists the folder, allowing or denying users to view the filenames and subfolder names within the folder.
-Read Data allows or denies users to view the data in a file.
+2. List Folder / Read Data: List Folder: Allows or denies a user to view the file names and subfolder names within a folder.
+Read Data: Allows or denies a user to view the data in a file.

-3. Read Attributes: Allows or denies users to view the attributes of a file or folder, such as read-only or hidden.
+3. Read Attributes: Allows or denies a user to view the attributes of a file or folder, such as read-only or hidden.

-4. Read Extended Attributes: Allows or denies users to view the extended attributes of a file or folder.
+4. Read Extended Attributes: Allows or denies a user to view the extended attributes of a file or folder.

-5. Read Permissions: Allows or denies users to read the permissions of a file or folder.
+5. Read Permissions: Allows or denies a user to read the permissions of a file or folder.

 Write Permissions

-1. Create Files/Write Data: Create Files allows or denies users to create files in a folder.
-Write Data allows or denies making changes to a file and overwriting existing content.
+1. Create Files / Write Data: Create Files: Allows or denies a user to create files within a folder.
+Write Data: Allows or denies a user to make changes to a file and overwrite existing content.

-2. Create Folders/Append Data: Create Folders allows or denies users to create folders within a folder.
-Append Data allows or denies users to make changes to the end of a file, but not to change, delete, or overwrite existing data.
+2. Create Folders / Append Data: Create Folders: Allows or denies a user to create folders within a folder.
+Append Data: Allows or denies a user to make changes to the end of a file, but not to change, delete, or overwrite existing data.

-3. Write Attributes: Allows or denies users to change the attributes of a file or folder, such as read-only or hidden.
+3. Write Attributes: Allows or denies a user to change the attributes of a file or folder, such as read-only or hidden.

-4. Write Extended Attributes: Allows or denies users to change the extended attributes of a file or folder.
+4. Write Extended Attributes: Allows or denies a user to change the extended attributes of a file or folder.

-5. Delete Subfolders and Files: Allows or denies users to delete subfolders and files.
+5. Delete Subfolders and Files: Allows or denies a user to delete subfolders and files.

-6. Delete: Allows or denies users to delete a file or folder.
+6. Delete: Allows or denies a user to delete a file or folder.

 Note

-1. When accessing files or folders through the SMB protocol, the Windows system will determine whether the user has permission to access or modify based on the configured ACL (Access Control List) permissions.
+1. When accessing files or folders via the SMB protocol, the Windows system determines whether a user has access or modification permissions based on the configured ACL (Access Control List) permissions.

-2. To save Microsoft Office documents, ensure that you have full write permissions (all six write permissions must be checked).
-This is because Microsoft Office creates a temporary file/folder when you open an Office document, and the Delete permission ensures that you can delete the temporary file/folder when saving the Office document.
+2. Saving Microsoft Office documents requires that you have full write permissions (all six write permissions must be checked).
+This is because Microsoft Office creates a temporary file/folder when you open an Office document, and delete permissions ensure that you can delete the temporary file/folder when saving the Office document.

 NFS Rules

-Map root to admin: Assigns permissions for the root user of the NFS client, equivalent to the access permissions of the admin user on the system.
+Map root to admin: Assign permissions to the root user on the NFS client, equivalent to the access permissions of the admin user in the system.

-Map root to guest: Assigns permissions for the root user of the NFS client, equivalent to the access permissions of the guest user on the system.
+Map root to guest: Assign permissions to the root user on the NFS client, equivalent to the access permissions of the guest user in the system.

-Map all users to admin: Assigns permissions for all users on the NFS client, equivalent to the access permissions of the admin user on the system.
+Map all users to admin: Assign permissions to all users on the NFS client, equivalent to the access permissions of the admin user in the system.

-Map all users to guest: Assigns permissions for all users on the NFS client, equivalent to the access permissions of the guest user on the system.
+Map all users to guest: Assign permissions to all users on the NFS client, equivalent to the access permissions of the guest user in the system.

-• Enable Asynchronous: Your device replies to requests from NFS clients before completing changes to files, improving device performance.
+• Enable Async: Your device replies to requests from NFS clients before completing changes to files, improving device performance.

-• Allow User Access to Mounted Subfolders: Enable this option to allow NFS clients to access mounted subfolders.
+• Allow users to access mounted subfolders: Enable this option to allow NFS clients to access mounted subfolders.

 Note

-1. Only shared folders with this permission enabled are allowed to be mounted by NFS clients.
+1. Only shared folders with this permission enabled are allowed to be mounted via NFS by NFS clients.

-You can set SMB permissions for a shared folder to allow other devices to access it as clients.
-When creating a shared folder, the system will automatically add a default SMB rule that allows all clients (wildcard: *).
-You can edit this rule or create new ones based on your needs.
+You can set WebDAV permissions on shared folders to allow other devices as clients to access the shared folder.
+When creating a shared folder, the system by default adds a WebDAV rule that allows all clients (wildcard: *).
+You can edit it or create new rules as needed.

-• Permissions: Allow or deny remote mounting for the specified client IP.
+• Permission: Allow or prohibit remote mounting by the specified client IP.

 Note